RobinMalfait/prettier-eslint-code/README.md

+# DEPRECATED

+Please use the following package: [prettier-vscode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) (`ext install prettier-vscode`).
+This package is deprecated and won't be maintained anymore.

 # Prettier-ESLint for Visual Studio Code

 Format your javascript via Prettier and ESLint --fix.
 This uses [`prettier-eslint`][prettier-eslint] to automatically format and fix on save.